gzc/CLRS/README.md

 In order to speed up this project, I will ignore hard problems(for instance, problems in the end of every chapter) and review them when finishing mediocre problems.
 You could also help me finish these hard peoblems.

+If a problem is too easy to elaborate, I'll mark it as **straightforward** in order to speed up my progress.

 ***